-The customer gateway that's configured for my AWS Site-to-Site VPN is UP but the Site-to-Site VPN console shows that my connection is DOWN.
+The customer gateway that I configured for my AWS Site-to-Site VPN is UP, but the Amazon Virtual Private Cloud (Amazon VPC) console shows that my connection is DOWN.

 Short description